 All rights are reserved.
 Unauthorized copying or use of any Devpost Content or Intellectual Property Rights without the express written consent of Devpost is strictly prohibited.

 Devpost will not have any ownership rights over your User Content.
 However, Devpost needs the following licenses to operate the Site and perform and market the Service on your behalf, on behalf of our other Users, and on our own behalf.

 (i) General User Content

-Except as provided below with respect to Software, Submissions and Hackathon Content, you hereby grant to us an irrevocable, perpetual, non-exclusive, transferable, royalty-free, fully paid, worldwide license (with the right to sublicense) to use, copy, transmit, reproduce, adapt, modify, publicly perform, publicly display, reformat, translate, excerpt (in whole or in part), create collective works and derivative works, and distribute your User Content for any purpose, commercial, advertising, or otherwise, in any media or distribution method (now known or later developed).
+Except as provided below with respect to Team Page Content, Hackathon Content, Software, and Submissions, you hereby grant to us an irrevocable, perpetual, non-exclusive, transferable, royalty-free, fully paid, worldwide license (with the right to sublicense) to use, copy, transmit, reproduce, adapt, modify, publicly perform, publicly display, reformat, translate, excerpt (in whole or in part), create collective works and derivative works, and distribute your User Content for any purpose, commercial, advertising, or otherwise, in any media or distribution method (now known or later developed).

-Posters have and shall retain sole and exclusive title and ownership of all Hackathon Content and all Intellectual Property Rights relating thereto.
-By posting Hackathon Content on the Site, Posters grant to Devpost a non-exclusive, worldwide, royalty-free license to distribute, display and reproduce the Hackathon Content in order to perform the Service.
+Posters have and shall retain sole and exclusive title and ownership of all Team Page Content and Hackathon Content and all Intellectual Property Rights relating thereto.
+By posting Team Page Content or Hackathon Content on the Site, Posters grant to Devpost a non-exclusive, worldwide, royalty-free license to use, distribute, display and reproduce the Team Page Content, including any job postings, or Hackathon Content in order to perform the Service.

 (iii) Software and Submissions